elanderos318/points-accounting/README.md

 ## Description

 An example point accounting system using Nest.js.
 Instructions for running app are below, or you may build a docker image with included Dockerfile.
 Run tests using `npm test`.
+App listens on port `3000`.

 ## Installation